pderichs/kalkulator/README.md

 ## TODO List

+- BUG: Newly applied format of cell (e.g. background color) is not visible when cell is selected
 - FEAT: defun (with newly added lambda support, this should be doable now)
-- BUG: Moving current cell to the bottom or right seems to not check boundaries of cell correctly
-- BUG: Newly applied format of cell (e.g. background color) is not visible when cell is selected
 - FEAT: Add < function
 - FEAT: Add > function
 - FEAT: Add simple format: bold